GilsonLabUCSD/resources/tscc-information.md

   - CPU Hardware: Each node has 2x 8-core Xeon E5-2670 @ 2.6 GHz, 128 GB memory, Infiniband
   - Wall clock: No limit

-  Each GPU node has 4 GPUs.
-Specific GPU resources can be requested in the PBS script with `-l nodes=1:ppn=3:gpu980` (make sure you specify 3 processors for every GPU).
-To request all 4 GPUs in a GPU node, use `-l nodes=1:ppn=12:gpu`.

 - `gpu-hotel` (owned by TSCC; we get charged for this)

   - Number: 3